larryaasen/dive/dive_ui/example/README.md

 ## Example 6 - Counter

 This example shows how to run the counter sample without any dive_ui code, linking in the obslib into the macos app.
+Also shows the use of a popup menu.
 * Usage: flutter run lib/main_example6.dart -d macos

 ## Example 7 - Audio Inputs